 What will give you an “unfair advantage” over other competitors?

 Simply put, unfair advantage is just another term for competitive advantage.
-One suggestion is to look at the Non-Resident Importer Program for Canada and how it may benefit your export growth strategy.
+One suggestion is to look at the Non-Resident Importer program for U.S. exporters to Canada and how it may benefit your export growth strategy.

 Who is a Non-Resident Importer (NRI)?